 The Orch OR model draws criticism from neuroscientists as well.
 The model holds that quantum fluctuations inside microtubules produce consciousness.
-But microtubules are also found in plant cells, said theoretical neuroscientist Bernard Baars, CEO of the nonprofit Society for Mind-Brain Sciences in Falls Church, VA., who added, "plants, to the best of our knowledge, are not conscious."
+But microtubules are also found in plant cells, said theoretical neuroscientist Bernard Baars, chief executive officer of the nonprofit Society for Mind-Brain Sciences in Falls Church, Va., who added, "plants, to the best of our knowledge, are not conscious."

 These criticisms do not rule out quantum consciousness in principle, but without experimental evidence, many scientists remain unconvinced.

 "If somebody comes up with just one single experiment" to demonstrate quantum consciousness, Baars said, "I will drop all my skepticism."

 - 10 Things You Didn't Know About the Brain

 - 5 Crazy Technologies That Are Revolutionizing Biotech

 Copyright 2013 LiveScience, a TechMediaNetwork company.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.